Protected areas of Poland: Landscape parks

 According to the Act on Protection of Nature (Ustawa o ochronie przyrody) of 2004, a Landscape Park (Parki Krajobrazowe) is defined as "an area protected because of its natural, historical, cultural and scenic values, for the purpose of conserving and popularizing those values in conditions of balanced development."
 As at 9 May 2009 there are 122 designated Landscape Parks throughout Poland, covering a total area of approximately 26100 km2.

 Nature reserves

 Nature reserves cover a total area of 164463,4 ha, representing 0.53% of the territory of Poland.
 As of 2011, Poland has 1469 nature reserves.
 The Nature reserves in Poland are divided into categories: fauna (141), landscape (108), forest (722), peat-bog (177), flora (169), water (44), inanimate nature (72), steppe (32) and halophyte (4).
-Another division is into the regular and strict nature reserves; the strict ones see no human activity, whereas the regular one see limited maintenance.
+Another division is into the regular and strict nature reserves; the strict ones see no human activity, whereas the regular ones see limited maintenance.